What do you get when you cross a professional writer with a passion for dating and relationships? This!

 ‘Don’t you love her as she’s walking out the door’ – The Doors

 2015: So, we broke up.
 After eight months, two articles (here and here) and one large dollop of naïve optimism on my part, it’s over.
 And it took me completely by surprise.
-In Dating with Dignity Part 1, I told you about a boyfriend who disappeared on me, and how I came to terms with it and moved on – with the help of a little website called datingwithdignity.com.
+In Dating with Dignity Part 1, I told you about a boyfriend who disappeared on me, and how I came to terms with it.
 In Dating with Dignity Part 2, I told you about all the new lessons I took back into the dating world to land myself a truly nice guy.
 In Dating with Dignity Part 3, I’ll tell you how it all went unexpectedly wrong with that nice guy, and where to from here.

-My naïve understanding of what it means to be ‘separated’
+My naïve understanding of what it meant to be ‘separated’

 Should you date a separated man or woman?